mjordan/islandora_feeds/README.md

 Note that nodes created during the import do not have any continuing relationship to the objects ingested into Fedora after the objects are created - they are only used as the source of the ingest and are not synchronized with the objects after the import.

+The collection you want to import objects into mush have "Islandora Feeds Content Model (islandora:feedsCModel)" enabled in its collection policy.

-After you have created your Drupal content type, configure your Feed importer by going to Structure > Feeds importers > Add importer and create a new importer.
+After you have created your Drupal content type and enabled the Islandora Feeds Content Model in your target collection, configure your Feed importer by going to Structure > Feeds importers > Add importer and create a new importer.
 Attach your Drupal content type to the importer.
 Other settings are as follows.

 #### Basic settings